Who betrayed Anne Frank? New probe launched by ex-FBI agent

 Last year, research conducted by the Anne Frank House in Amsterdam suggested that the location of the secret annex could have been uncovered by the Gestapo by accident, and not as part of a mission to find and arrest its residents based on a tip-off from an informant, as previously thought.

-This new investigation, however, will reconstruct the events prior to the discovery and look at all thirty suspects who have been accused over time of betraying the Frank family, hoping to solve the mystery that has puzzled historians.
+This new investigation, however, will reconstruct the events prior to the discovery and look at all 30 suspects who have been accused over time of betraying the Frank family, hoping to solve the mystery that has puzzled historians.

 The data generated from Frank's diary and the archives available from that period will be scanned by specialist software to narrow down the suspects.
-The multi-disciplinary investigative team of 20 includes detectives, data analysts, profilers, historians and criminologists.
+The multidisciplinary investigative team of 20 includes detectives, data analysts, profilers, historians and criminologists.
 The experts are also seeking tips from members of the public and using actors to reenact witness and suspect statements obtained in the past.

 The Anne Frank House has opened its doors and archives to the "Cold Case Diary" project, which is being filmed and is relying on crowd-funding to pay for its investigation.